alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Conclusion: putting it all together

 If you've made it this far in the blog post, that means you now have all of the fundamental building blocks you need in order to design your own icon animations from scratch!
 To celebrate, let's finish off this ridiculously enormous blog post once and for all with one last kickass example!
-Consider the progress icon in **Figure 10**, which animates the following five properties:
+Consider the progress icon in **Figure 10**, which animates the following six properties:

+1. Fill alpha (at the end when fading out the downloading arrow).
-1. Stroke width (during the progress indicator to check mark animation).
+2. Stroke width (during the progress indicator to check mark animation).
-2. Translation and rotation (at the beginning to create the 'bouncing arrow' effect).
+3. Translation and rotation (at the beginning to create the 'bouncing arrow' effect).
-3. Trim path start/end (at the end when transitioning from the progress bar to the check mark).
+4. Trim path start/end (at the end when transitioning from the progress bar to the check mark).
-4. Path morphing (at the beginning to create the 'bouncing line' effect, and at the end while transitioning the check mark back into an arrow).
+5. Path morphing (at the beginning to create the 'bouncing line' effect, and at the end while transitioning the check mark back into an arrow).
-5. Clip path (vertically filling the contents of the downloading arrow to indicate indeterminate progress).
+6. Clip path (vertically filling the contents of the downloading arrow to indicate indeterminate progress).

 {% include posts/2016/11/29/includes10_downloading_animated_svgs.html %}